yinyangsammy/snapshot-location-assessment/README.md

 -   ## Frameworks Libraries Programs

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the Social Media icons in the footer and all buttons to make clear to the user that clicking would have an effect.
+    - Hover.css was used on the SVG map, social media icons in the footer and all buttons to make clear to the user that clicking would have an effect.
 2. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import various fonts into the style.css file, which were then used on different pages.
 3. [Font Awesome:](https://fontawesome.com/)